 Research potential doctors.

 No matter where you receive care, the risk of harm, ranging from errors to infections, is real.
-However, there are steps you can take to reduce your risks.
-For tips, read these blogs:
+However, there are steps you can take to reduce your risks and help you get the best care possible.
+For tips, read these blogs:.

 - Why is Sepsis so Dangerous?.